 Our expert’s picks cover most shooters’ needs, from carrying a small pistol and mag setup, packing all the necessary accessories, or hauling every piece of gear and a case of beer.

 A range bag traditionally has one main, roomy compartment with a flap closure secured by a zipper, buckles, Velcro, or some kind of snap system.
 Single strap versions can be worn across the body or hang from one shoulder.

 Usually, this type of bag is highly customizable, so the compartments or components of most of our picks can be moved around or reconfigured to your personal setup and helps accommodate everything from extra mags, cleaning supplies, and maybe even a spotting scope.
 You’ll see a pretty wide price range (things like the level of customization or materials can drive up the price quite a bit), though we’ve tried to keep our recommendations below $100.

 These are the range bags we’d recommend to our shooting buddies.

-To come up with these expert picks, we considered pocket space, comfort, construction, materials and overall value.
+To come up with the best bags on the market, we considered pocket space, comfort, construction, standard sizes, materials, and overall value.
 We also know style is pretty subjective and personal, so we thought it best to provide a range of options & styles that would work for a competition range bag or just something you toss in the truck.

 If there’s a range bag you love that we haven’t mentioned, drop us a line and we’ll do our best to review it when we update this guide.